openssl/openssl/doc/designs/quic-design/server/quic-polling.md

   This limitation is intrinsic to the design of `poll(2)` and poll-esque APIs.
-  It is not necessarily a reason not to offer this rather simple API, as use of poll(2) and poll(2)-like APIs is widespread and users are likely to appreciate an API which does not provide significant impedence discontinuities to applications which use select/poll, even if those applications suffer impaired performance as a result.
+  It is not necessarily a reason not to offer this rather simple API, as use of poll(2) and poll(2)-like APIs is widespread and users are likely to appreciate an API which does not provide significant impedance discontinuities to applications which use select/poll, even if those applications suffer impaired performance as a result.